Boy Scout Troop 505

 Troop Policy on classes for Eagle required merit badges.
 Eagle required merit badges eared in class will only be accepted from preapproved sites.
 Currently that list is: summer camp, Morton Arboretum and the week long Environmental Science class through the Du Page County Forest Preserve.

 Du Page County Forest Preserve offers a weeklong Environmental Science class (GO!
 Camp of Guys) during the summer.
-Two of our scouts attended the class this summer (2009).
+Two of our scouts attended the class in the summer of 2009.
 The program was excellent, well organized and clearly taught.
 The boys learned a lot and had fun.
-More information is at their web site follow the link “Summer Programs for Kids” or call 630-850-8110.
+More information is at their web site follow the link or call 630-933-7247.

 Another excellent program is the all day Fly Fishing class from Oak Brook Trout Unlimited.
 This is a free one day program that is hands on and very well taught.
-Three of our scouts attended in 2009 and had a wonderful time and learned a lot.
+Three of our scouts attended in 2009 and 2010 and had a wonderful time and learned a lot, we also made the front page of their newsletter..
 The class is small and fills up fast.
-They had 2 classes in 2009.
 Contact the them early (March) if you would like a spot.

 Fermi Labs - Offers most of the Atomic Energy Merit Badge to groups of scouts (less than 20).

-Pathways to Eagle XX in Bolingbrook, July 31st, August 1st and 2nd, 2009 good chance to earn non-required merit badges
+Pathways to Eagle XX in Bolingbrook, in late July/early August good chance to earn non-required merit badges

 The Merit Badge Information Event Summary Page has listing for Merit Badge events through out the country.